datle-gh/ChatAIWebRazor-FinalProject/README.md

 - Display citations by document, page/slide, chunk, and similarity score.
 - Detect near-duplicate or conflicting uploaded documents and require the subject head teacher to choose the correct source.
 - Store conversation history by user/subject.
-- Benchmark chat/RAG with an evaluation question set.
+- Benchmark chat/RAG with an evaluation question set, run history, model charts, and per-model details.
 - Support for multiple embedding models:
   - `bge-m3` via Ollama.
   - `nomic-embed-text` via Ollama.
   - `mxbai-embed-large` via Ollama.
-  - Optional: `vinai/phobert-base` via the PhoBERT FastAPI service.
+  - `vinai/phobert-base` via the PhoBERT FastAPI service.
 - Support for Qdrant as a vector store, with SQL as fallback.
+- Run RAGAS evaluations in a background FIFO queue with realtime SignalR progress.
+- Show token usage dashboards for users and embedding models.
+- Allow only the subject head teacher (`Subject.CreatedBy`) to upload and soft-delete documents.
 - Support for a RAGAS Python service to score RAG.

 ## Tech Stack